xitu/gold-miner/TODO1/when-to-standardize-your-data.md

 > There exist other standardization methods but for the sake of simplicity, in this story i settle for Z-score method.

-## When to standardize data and why ?
+## When to standardize data and why?

 As seen above, for distance based models, standardization is performed to prevent features with wider ranges from dominating the distance metric.
 But the reason we standardize data is not the same for all machine learning models, and differs from one model to another.

-So before which ML models and methods you have to standardize your data and why ?
+So before which ML models and methods you have to standardize your data and why?

 **1- Before PCA:**